Faculty FAQs

 Faculty Frequently Asked Questions

-I have been teaching at Berkeley for some time, and the number of students with disabilities in my classes seems to increase every semester.
+2. I have been teaching at Berkeley for some time, and the number of students with disabilities in my classes seems to increase every semester.
 Are more students with disabilities attending Berkeley?
-Why do the numbers seem to keep going up?

 In 2008, the Americans with Disabilities Act was amended, broadening the definition of disability to include more persons with non-apparent disabilities (for example, chronic health conditions and psychological disabilities).
 In addition, IDEA, the law that governs K-12 services for students with disabilities, has provided greater opportunity for students with disabilities to excel academically, graduate high school, and successfully matriculate to higher education.

-Universities nationwide are experiencing unprecedented growth in the numbers of...
+Universities nationwide are continuing to experience growth in the numbers of...

 A student with a disability is enrolled in my class.
 What adjustments or other accommodations must I make?

-If the student is being served by DSP, you will receive a letter of accommodation that specifically describes the accommodations to which a student is entitled to ensure their equal access to your course.
-If a student requests accommodations on the basis of disability and you have not yet received an accommodation letter, then you should ask the student to log in to their DSP account via the DSP website to request that a letter of accommodation from DSP is sent to you.
-Once you have been sent the electronic copy of the accommodation letter, you are then required to provide...
+If the student is being served by DSP, you will receive a Letter of Accommodation (LOA) that specifically describes the accommodations to which a student is entitled to ensure their equal access to your course.
+If a student requests accommodations on the basis of disability and you have not yet received an LOA, then you should ask the student to log in to their DSP account via the DSP website to request that a Letter of Accommodation from DSP is sent to you.
+Once you have been sent the electronic copy of the LOA, you are then required to provide the accommodations described...

 How is the decision made that a student needs accommodations?
 How does a student become eligible for DSP services?

-Students first apply online to create an account with DSP that will allow our office to keep students’ disability records separate from their academic and other campus records....
+Students first apply online to create an account with DSP that will allow DSP to keep their disability records separate from their academic and other campus...

-If I receive a late accommodation letter, do I need to accommodate for past weeks in the semester?
+If I receive a late Letter of Accommodation, do I need to accommodate for past weeks in the semester?

-Accommodations are not retroactive, so you are not responsible for provision of accommodations prior to the date that the accommodation letter is issued.
+Accommodations are not retroactive, so you are not responsible for provision of accommodations prior to the date that the Letter of Accommodation is issued.
 You do have the discretion to retroactively accommodate a student if you would like to.
-For instance, if a student becomes active in DSP in the middle of the semester and their accommodation letter requires flexibility with assignment deadlines, you have the discretion to accept their late work from earlier in the semester.
+For instance, if a student becomes active in DSP in the middle of the semester and their Letter of Accommodation requires flexibility with assignment deadlines, you have the discretion to accept their late work from earlier in the semester.
 However, you are not required to do so.
 If you have any concerns about the...

 The location of my classroom was changed to accommodate a student with a disability.
 How could a change of classroom location serve as a disability accommodation?

 Sometimes a student with disabilities may need to have a classroom location changed in order to have full access to your course.
-Most frequently, this is because a classroom was not fully accessible for a student who is using a wheelchair for mobility, because the building is in a campus location that the student has significant difficulty physically travelling to and from because of the impact of their disability, or because the classroom lacks the technology needed for real-time captioning.
-If you have any concerns about the change, please contact a DSP Disability Specialist...
+Most frequently, this is because an assigned classroom was not fully accessible for a student who is using a wheelchair for mobility, because the building is in a campus location that the student has significant difficulty physically travelling to and from because of the impact of their disability, or because the classroom lacks the technology needed for real-time captioning.
+If you have any concerns about the change, please contact ...

-Some students use assistive technology on a laptop to assist them with note taking.
-If a DSP student has an accommodation for the use of a laptop for disability-related reasons, please allow the DSP student to use their laptop.
-Students should not be told where to sit in the classroom.
+Some students use assistive technology on a laptop or tablet to assist them with note taking, while others require screen-reading technology on their laptops or tablets to engage with course materials, including their textbooks, during class.
+If a disabled student has an accommodation for the use of a laptop or tablet in class for disability-related reasons, the instructor should allow the student to use their technology

 As I’m planning my class, is there anything I can do to make my class more accessible so students require fewer accommodations to participate in my class?